-For All Withhold All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the Th e Board of Directors recommends s you vote FOR the following: number(s) of the nominee(s) on the line below.
-1. Election of Directors Nominees: 01 Gianni B. Arcaini 02 Adrian G. Goldfarb 03 Blair M I. Fonda 04 Kenneth Ehrman Th The Board of Directors recommends you vote FOR proposals 2, 3 and 4.
-For Against Abstain The Board of Directors recommends you vote FOR the following For Against Ab proposal: stain 2.
-SALBERG & COMPANY, P.A. as the accounting firm of the Company.
-6. To approve an amendment increasing the number of shares issuable under the 2016 Equity Incentive Plan to 4,500,000 shares □ 3.
-To approve the granting of discretionary authority to the Board, at any time or times for a period of up to twelve months from the date of the Meeting, to adopt an amendment to the Company's Articles of Incorporation, as amended (the "Articles of Incorporation"), to effect a reverse stock split at a ratio up to 1 for 20 (the "Reverse Stock Split"), which such ratio to be determined by the Board, or conversely, to determine not to proceed with the Reverse Stock Split.
-NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-4. Approve, in a non-binding a Company's named executive o dvisory vote, the compensation of the fficers. e Board of Directors recommends oposal: s you vote 3 YEARS on the following 1 year 2 years 3 years Abstain 5. ote, the desired frequency of future non- e compensation of our names executive ears or every three years. title opear(s) hereon.
-When signing as attorney, sign personally.
+1 The Boa Election of Directors Nominees: 01 Gianni Arcaini ard of Directors recommend 02 Adrian Goldfarb D 03 Alfred J (The Boa 01 Gianni Arcaini 03 Alfred J The Boa 03 Alfred J :.
+1 ii i.
+1 c t a a ard of Directors recommend vou vote EOP proposals 2, 3 and 4 03 Alfred J. (Fred) Mulder 04 Blair Fonda 05 Kenneth Ehrman i .
+T t a a he Board of Directors recommends you vote FOR proposals 2, 3 and 4.
+Against Abstain The Board of Directors recommends you vote FOR proposal: the following For Against Abstain t a LBERG & COMPANY, P.A. as the accounting firm of the Company.
+To approve an amendment increasing the numb issuable under the 2016 Equity Incentive Plan to shares To approve the granting of discretionary authority to the Board, at any time or times for a period of up to twelve months from the date of the Meeting, to adopt an amendment to the Company's Articles of Incorporation, as amended (the "Articles of Incorporation"), to effect a reverse stock split at a ratio up to 1 for 20 (the "Reverse Stock Split"), which such ratio to be determined by the Board, or conversely, to determine not to proceed with the Reverse Stock Split. € □ NOTE: Such other business as may properly come be meeting or any adjournment thereof. ore the Approve, in a non-binding advi Company's named executive o sory vote, the compensation of the fficers. he Boa roposa s you vote 3 YEARS on the following 1 year 2 years 3 years Ł te, the desired frequency of future non- compensation of our names executive rears or every three years. tle as s ppear(s) hereon.
+When signing as attorney, a sign personally.
 All holders must sign.
-If a .
+If a d